monikase/AI_Ethics/Fairness_Intervention_Playbook/2_PPFT.md

 > - Were certain populations more likely to be included in the dataset?
 > - Were there barriers preventing some groups from being represented?

-### 2. Establish reference populations
+#### 2. Establish reference populations

 Define the population that the dataset is intended to represent.

-Possible references include:
+> Possible references include:

-- national census data
+> - National census data
-- domain-specific benchmarks
+> - Domain-specific benchmarks
-- historical population distributions
+> - Historical population distributions

-These reference populations provide a baseline for evaluating representation disparities.

-**Identify protected attributes and potential proxy variables**
+#### 3. Identify protected attributes and potential proxy variables

 List protected attributes relevant to the application context.

 Examples may include:
 - gender
 - race or ethnicity
 - age